 I figured though, if I was switching to a more self sustainable and independent lifestyle, I needed to start preserving my own food.
 So, I started with what is considered an easy recipe, strawberry jam.
 I took a recipe from the good old-fashioned Ball canning book.

 Water bath canning is used specifically for acidic foods.
-Do not, I repeat, do not, can anything non-acidic for water bath canning.
+Do not can anything non-acidic for water bath canning.
 You will need a pressure canner if you want to can something non-acidic.

 This is what you will need:

 A humongous canning pot ~ this thing is huge!
 I honestly had no idea I would need one this big.
 The suggestion is that you do not use it on a glass top stove, but that’s what I have.
 I took the risk and canned anyway, my stove is fine.

 A canning rack ~ as you would guess, this holds the jars in the pot so that you can place them in the pot and take them out.

 A canning set.
 This includes tongs to lift the hot jars from the canner, magnetic lifter (this isn’t necessary but helpful) which magnetically grabs the hot canning tops from the boiling water, a funnel to help transfer the good stuff from a boiling pot to your jars, and lastly, a little wand that helps you get rid of air bubbles and measures how much space you should have in your jars.
 The wand is not at all necessary but kind of helpful.
 The first time I canned I completely forgot about it and didn’t use it.

 Small Jars with lids.
 This can be any brand, I like to use the Ball brand mason jars because they ‘pop’ when you finish canning them.

 - Lots of red, delicious strawberries (about 4 lbs)